bgauzere/aerosol/pdf/2_deep_learning.md

 ## Key Concepts

-1. - - Epochs- - : Number of complete passes through the training dataset
+1. **Epochs**: Number of complete passes through the training dataset
-2. - - Batch Size- - : Number of samples processed before updating the model
+2. **Batch Size** : Number of samples processed before updating the model
-3. - - Learning Rate- - : Controls how much to change the model in response to the estimated error
+3. **Learning Rate** : Controls how much to change the model in response to the estimated error

 ![bg right fit](figures/epoch_batch_learning_rate.svg)